AndrewTruett/Boolean-Satisfiability-Solver/README.md

 # A Non-Deterministic Approach to Boolean Satisfiability

+This project was completed for CSc 335 Programming Language Paradigms at the City College of New York, Spring 2018, by Andrew Truett and Vagan Grigoryan.
+See the paper [here](https://docs.google.com/document/d/1l-6J6xjwlY66eNgGOIVVk1WFcx1O3dzpxMmplDwAIp8/edit?usp=sharing).

 ## Background
 [The boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) (SAT) is a classic problem in computer science.
 Given a boolean expression, the question is whether or not there exists a combination of true/false values for the boolean variables of that expression, such that the expression evaluates to true.
 For example, `(a AND b)` is satisfiable because there exists a combination of true/false values, namely a is true, and b is true, that results in the expression being true.
 An example of a non-satisfiable expression is `(a AND (NOT a))`.
 This is a contradiction, as there is no possible way to select a true/false value such that the expression will evaluate to true.